Breaking Bits

 Overview

 The kernel module used for these exercises is based off hxpCTF 2020 kernel-rop .
-It didn't come with source, so I rewrote it and have it uploaded here.
-You can build the kernel yourself or use my prebuilt one here.
+It didn't come with source, so I rewrote it and have it uploaded .
+You can or use my prebuilt one .

 You will need qemu,gcc, and gdb to follow along with these problems.